“On behalf of our organization, we would like to thank you for your donation!”

 An end-of-year thank you letter is sent to donors to show how much you appreciate their support.
 A generic, uninspiring copy that looks like it was written by a robot (as above) doesn’t do that at all.

-Your thank you letters are an opportunity to woo your donors with your gratitude and induce that warm, fuzzy feeling that drives them to give more.
+Your thank you letter is an opportunity to woo your donors with your gratitude and induce that warm, fuzzy feeling that drives them to give more.
 Don’t let it go to waste with boilerplate statements.
 Use the insights from this post to write the perfect year-end thank you letter to donors.

 Why is a year-end thank you letter important?

 We know that a thank you letter is a way to show your appreciation to the donor.
 But how does that help you?
 Here’s how: